Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 They grew their own soup-bowls.
 Source: Rothwell bone crypt - Flickr

 Actually, that skull was probably cut for forensics.
-But it highlights a cultural trait still visible in modern England: the abiding neoliberal aversion to the costs and risks of manufacturing their own products.
+But it highlights a cultural trait still visible in modern England: the neo-liberal abiding aversion to the costs and risks of manufacturing products the hard way.

-As fans of England's other Lady Margaret might put it: why pay people to make pottery when it's cheaper to make pottery out of people?
+As fans of England's other Lady Margaret might say: why pay people to make pottery when it's cheaper to make pottery out of people?

 The tax-man's first begging bowl.
 Source: The Giant Humans That Hunted & Cannibalized Neanderthals

 We don't know if Holy Trinity's 1,500 current inhabitants were once arranged like Sedlec's 40,000 to 70,000 inhabitants.
 As residents-turned-decor.
-However, various clues suggest Holy Trinity's ossuary wasn't exactly a storage closet:
+However, various clues suggest Holy Trinity's ossuary wasn't exactly built for private grief:

 After preying on them.
 Source: The Rothwell Charnel Chapel project: The Digital Ossuary

 Holy Trinity's ossuary isn't the only evidence of human hunting in Rockingham Forest.
-But the ossuary's own bizarre narrative is also evidence - perhaps even extraordinary evidence - that the best reputation management teams were "all over it" in Rockingham Forest as they were at Collyweston.
+But its ossuary's peculiar narrative is evidence - perhaps even extraordinary evidence - that the best reputation management teams were as "all over it" in Rockingham Forest as they were in Collyweston.

-I suggest they were so all over Rockingham Forest it's even possible to name one of the reputation management team's members.
-And show a photograph of him.
+I suggest reputation management were so all over Rockingham Forest it's even possible to name one member of the team.
+And produce a photograph of him.

-Physical remains of transport infrastructure can be detected around Rockingham Forest.
+No matter how much effort you put into hiding that infrastructure from modern humans, it still leaves fingerprints.
+The fingerprints of removed transport infrastructure are easy to find.
 Remains like this agger between Stamford and Collyweston - on the lowland route into Rockingham Forest hunting park:

-Hunting park transport infrastructure can be passed off as a Roman road or quarry infrastructure but carcass dismantling facilities are much harder to disguise:
+Hunting park transport infrastructure can be passed off as Roman roads or quarry trackways

 It's called a dakhma.
 Source: Trinity of Old-World Secrets

-The image at 23 seconds is explained in more detail at Towers of Silence in Yazd History, Architecture & Visiting Guide.
-The final photograph shows a bone collection pit.
-Bones were further processed after carcass disassembly, as I will show.
+The image at 23 seconds is explained in more detail at Towers of Silence in Yazd - History, Architecture & Visiting Guide.
+The final photograph shows the bone collection pit in the centre of the dakhma.

-Now we know what we're looking for.
-Distinctive circular structures, especially in England's former hunting parks.
-These are wide, circular structures originally built with a roof sloping down to a central circular 'court' or pit.
+Now we know what we're looking for: distinctive circular stone structures.
+Wide, circular structures originally built with a roof sloping down to a central circular 'court' or pit.

 Structures like this: